11 Exciting Things to do In Sarasota With Kids While on Vacation

 Whether you’re looking to relax on the beach, explore the outdoors, or visit an amazing museum or aquarium, there are literally so many fun things to do in Sarasota, Florida.

-Look no further for the 11 best things to do in Sarasota with kids while you’re on vacation!
+Look no further for the 11 best things to do with kids in Sarasota while you’re on vacation!

 1. Head to the Beach